 - In 2015, she helped lead a team that obtained a stunning victory in Antares Pharma Inc. v.
 Medac Pharma Inc., affirmed in a precedential opinion by the Federal Circuit, which won the 2015 LMG Life Sciences award for “Patent Impact Case of the Year.”

 Ching-Lee is a regular speaker at conferences and seminars and is widely quoted and published in media, particularly regarding medical device and medtech litigation, § 101 patent eligibility, trade secret litigation, jury trials, and DEI issues.
-She is a member of Law360’s Intellectual Property Editorial Advisory Board (2022 and 2023) and ACI’s Advisory Board for Women Leaders in IP Law, and a Co-Chair of the Intellectual Property Committee for the National Asian Pacific American Bar Association.
+She is a member of Law360’s Intellectual Property Editorial Advisory Board, a member of ACI’s Advisory Board for Women Leaders in IP Law, and a Co-Chair of the Intellectual Property Committee for the National Asian Pacific American Bar Association.